230206-NET/Trainer_Code/wk1/Notes/git.md

 # git

-Git is a version control system, to be more precise, it's a distributed version control system, meaning everybody as their own copy of the repository
+Git is a version control system, to be more precise, it's a distributed version control system, meaning everybody has their own copy of the repository

 Basically, git is a way for software devs to back up our work and collaborate with others